 When we first bought our chapel in Gorran High Lanes back in 1991, it was completely derelict.
 The roof was caving in and it needed a great deal of work to make it liveable!
 We worked tirelessly to fully renovate it, but left in many of the original features giving it a unique and quirky charm.

 Despite this, for 25 years we wondered why our beautiful chapel conversion never turned into a profitable rental business.
-Over the years went through countless rental agencies, but only ever had a handful of summer school holiday bookings.
+Over the years we went through countless rental agencies, but only ever had a handful of school holiday bookings.
 Made worse by the bookings we did have bringing in some nightmare guests… The property was costing thousands a year in bills and upkeep and we had no choice but to sell.
 However, what happened next completely changed our outlook.

-We had a fantastic first experience, and when I got home I began looking into becoming an Airbnb host.
+We had a fantastic first experience, and when we got home began looking into becoming an Airbnb host.

-But Renting My Property on Airbnb is too Risky?
+But Renting My Property on Airbnb is Too Risky?

 Additionally, as an extra security precaution you can require all guests to verify their account with a form of government ID.
-This stops guests making throwaway accounts, where they mistreat a property and simply create a new account to evade the bad review, as it is linked to their government ID and they can only make one account!
+This stops guests making throwaway accounts, where they mistreat a property and simply create a new account to evade the bad review, as it is linked to their ID and they can only make one account!
 No other rental platform or estate agent offers this level of safety and control.